Tokyo Guide: Tokyo City Attractions

 From the Esperanto word for "oasis," the recently opened Oazo complex comprises four new buildings and one existing one.
 It was built on the 24,000 square meter site that was the site of the headquarters of the now defunct Japan National Railways (now privatized as 'JR').
 The main tenant is Maruzen Company, one of Japan's major book retailers.
 There is also the Marunouchi Hotel.
 Oazo is located just north of Tokyo Station.

-A red and white web of sky-high steel by day, a breathtaking beacon of lights by night, Tokyo Tower is the most prominent and distinctive feature of Tokyo's cityscape.
+A red and white web of sky-high steel by day, a breathtaking beacon of lights by night, Tokyo Tower has traditionally been the most prominent and distinctive feature of Tokyo's cityscape.
 Tokyo Tower is situated near the city's port in the elegant Minato (i.e. 'Harbor') ward of the city, and is located on the edge of Shiba Park, one of Japan's oldest.

 Tokyo Tower was built in 1958 as a TV and FM radio broadcasting tower.
 It serves the whole of the Kanto region (i.e. Tokyo and surrounding prefectures) in that role and in 2003 began transmitting digital signals as well.